TL;DR

 The same goes for visitors in South America, Africa, Asia, or anywhere else where the CDN provider has servers.

-A common mistake people make is uploading only one large image and serving it on all viewports.
+A common mistake is serving the same large image on all viewports.

 Let’s add srcset to the mix: